-- (F) Documentation of determination and amount of the estimate of value for market rent, except for public purpose leases for no consideration; - (G) If the lease is for a public purpose for no consideration, a copy of the resolution from the governing body or letter signed by the head of the agency requesting the public purpose lease.
-If the resolution has not been executed, submit a copy of the language of the resolution; - (H) The district must clearly show that leasing for less than the estimate of value for market rent is in the public interest for a social, environmental, or economic purpose.
-This can be accomplished by a statement of the public use of the property and the expected resulting benefit to the public; - (I) A copy of the proposed Use and Occupancy Agreement, Form 575-060-32, along with verification of its review by the Office of General Counsel, per Topic No. 000-010-004, Interests in Real Estate; and - (J) A copy of the Type 1 CE Checklist or other level of NEPA documentation acceptable to OEM. - 10.6.12.4 Concurrence is not required when the property to be leased is an uneconomic remnant that has not been incorporated within the approved right of way limits. - 10.6.12.5 Refer to 23 CFR Part 710, Subpart D if the lease involves a change in the access control line. - 10.6.12.6 If FHWA or the Director, Office of Right of Way does not concur, the district shall not negotiate, advertise, or execute the lease.
+- (F) Completed routing sheets from department heads as applicable and the Declaration of Temporarily Surplus by the District Secretary, or authorized designee; - (G) Documentation of determination and amount of the estimate of value for market rent, except for public purpose leases for no consideration; - (H) If the lease is for a public purpose for no consideration, a copy of the resolution from the governing body or letter signed by the head of the agency requesting the public purpose lease.
+If the resolution has not been executed, submit a copy of the language of the resolution; - (I) The district must clearly show that leasing for less than the estimate of value for market rent is in the public interest for a social, environmental, or economic purpose.
+This can be accomplished by a statement of the public use of the property and the expected resulting benefit to the public; - (J) A copy of the proposed Use and Occupancy Agreement, Form 575-060- 32, along with verification of its review by the Office of General Counsel, per Topic No. 000-010-004, Interests in Real Estate; and - (K) Type 1 Categorical Exclusion Checklist per NEPA assignment, developed by District Environmental staff and approved in SWEPT.

+10.6.12.4 Concurrence is not required when the property to be leased is an uneconomic remnant that has not been incorporated within the approved right of way limits.

+10.6.12.5 Refer to 23 CFR Part 710, Subpart D if the lease involves a change in the access control line.

+10.6.12.6 If FHWA or the Director, Office of Right of Way does not concur, the district shall not negotiate, advertise, or execute the lease.